Do INFPs have anxiety? It’s a tight question.

 I am flawed and I’m not afraid to admit it.

 Truth sets you free.
-Remember this every time you feel like hiding and lying, okay?
+Remember this every time you feel like hiding and lying about your abilities, okay?

 3. Always Prepare for Battle